 NOVA: ICEMAN REBORN Premieres on PBS 2/17

+Extraordinary personal possessions found with Otzi also suggest tattoos may not have been the only medicinal treatment he relied on.
+NOVA meets with archeologist Patrick Hunt, who believes one of the mushrooms recovered with Otzi likely served as a kind of STONE AGE medicine kit, since the fungus displays anti-bacterial properties and could be used as an anti-inflammatory.
+Otzi would be the oldest case on record for humans using fungi for medicinal properties and pushes back scientists? understanding of our human medical knowledge much earlier in prehistoric time.
 Iceman Reborn also features some of the revealing findings collected after an international group of scientists performed an AUTOPSY on the mummy to collect genetic samples from his stomach and hipbone.
 Each specimen revealed something new about the Iceman.
 The hipbone yielded well-preserved DNA, allowing scientists to learn more about Otzi?s physical traits and any medical dispositions he may have had.
 The full genetic information on Otzi proved to be a treasure trove, providing vital clues to what he looked like, and who his ancestors were.
 The findings throw light on a longstanding archaeological debate about whether farming was spread by a movement of people or by local hunter-gatherer populations adopting the technology of agriculture.
 The analysis showed that Otzi?s ancestors belonged to an early wave of farmers who migrated into Europe beginning around 7,000 years ago and eventually replaced the ancient hunter-gatherer way of life.

+NOVA is there when Gary has the completed replica approved by Otzi expert Dr. Albert Vink.
+He then delivers the replica to the Dolan DNA Learning Center at the Cold Spring Harbor Laboratory on Long Island, NY, where scientists, students, and the public can study the Iceman up close, and acquire data on Otzi which previously could not be done with the original mummy.
 The real mystery of who Otzi the Iceman was will never entirely be solved.
 But thanks to the discovery of his body and Gary Staab?s replica model, scientists will know far more than they ever thought they would about the ancient ancestors who lived at a pivotal time in history.
 Otzi will continue to intrigue and inspire future generations who study him and provide a time portal into the distant past.
 National corporate funding for NOVA is provided by Google and Cancer Treatment Centers of America.
 Major funding for NOVA is provided by the David H. Koch Fund for Science, the Corporation for Public Broadcasting, and public television viewers.
 NOVA is produced for PBS by WGBH Boston.

 Image courtesy of PBS